MGidi/NetAppCdotBestPracticeReportForNAS/README.md

 SVM root volume don’t have copies on all nodes

-SnapMirrored Volumes that don’t have healthy copies on DR BK and RB SVMs
+SnapMirrored Volumes that don’t have healthy copies on four SVMs